maziac/DeZogPlugin/Readme.md

 If the Plugin.dll changes in a new version of CSpect the DeZog plugin needs to be recompiled.
 Therefore the Plugin.dll needs to be referenced inside the DeZog plugin project.
 In the Cpect directory a link can be made (ln) to the dll, so it is not required each time to copy the dll.
-(Note: macOS link via desktop is not working, use commandline "ln -s".)
+(Note: a macOS link via desktop is not working, use commandline "ln -s".)

 ## Release vs. Debug build